 Napa Pedestrian Accident Lawyer

 With its Mediterranean climate and picturesque landscape, Napa is a pedestrian paradise.
-More people are walking than ever before for exercise, to run errands or go to work.
-In Napa, tourists and residents spend time walking from outdoor markets to the many shops that line the downtown area.
-As the county seat, the city is busy with a growing population that reached 80,011 in 2010.
-As more members of the community and visitors alike enjoy walking in the area, it stands to reason that more accidents will occur.
+More people are walking than ever for exercise, running errands, or going to work.
+In Napa, tourists and residents walk from outdoor markets to the shops lining the downtown area.
+As the county seat, the city was busy, with a population of 80,011 in 2010.
+As more community members and visitors enjoy walking in the area, it stands to reason that more accidents will occur.

 Given the number of accidents, it is critical to understand why they occur.
 Some common reasons are listed below:

-- Failure to yield: Many times, motor vehicle drivers and bicyclists fail to yield for pedestrians.
-This leads to a catastrophic accident to vulnerable walkers.
+- Failure to yield: Many times, motor vehicle drivers and bicyclists fail to yield to pedestrians.
+This leads to a catastrophic accident for vulnerable walkers.

-- Not looking when making a turn: Drivers who fail to look both ways when turning in an intersection are likely to hit a pedestrian.
+- Not looking when turning: Drivers who fail to look both ways when turning in an intersection are likely to hit a pedestrian.

-- Crosswalk design defects: If the crosswalk is not designed to keep pedestrians safe by incorporating flaws in control of traffic flow, the city may be held liable.
+- Crosswalk design defects: If the crosswalk is not designed to keep pedestrians safe by incorporating flaws in traffic flow control, the city may be liable.
 This also includes mismanaged timing signals.

-- Drunk driving: Drivers who are inebriated lack the ability to control their vehicle.
+- Drunk driving: Drivers who are inebriated lack the ability to control their vehicles.
 This is a major contributing factor to pedestrian injuries and deaths.

-- Speeding: Drivers who are speeding are unable to stop their vehicle in time to avoid hitting a pedestrian.
+- Speeding: Drivers who are speeding cannot stop their vehicle in time to avoid hitting a pedestrian.
 At intersections, many motorists speed to avoid being caught at a red light.

 - Limited visibility: This can happen in both an urban and rural setting.
 Winding roads in rural areas make it hard to see pedestrians.
-Overgrown limbs or foliage can hide a stop sign or make it difficult to see a pedestrian entering a crossing area.
+Overgrown limbs or foliage can hide a stop sign or make seeing a pedestrian entering a crossing area difficult.
 In such cases, liability for an accident rests squarely with the government agency in charge of maintenance.
-This type of claim has a much shorter deadline period in which an injured party can file.
-When the claim is not filed on time, it is likely that the injured party will be unable to collect damages.
-Your Napa pedestrian accident attorney will ensure that all documents are filed on time.
+This type of claim has a much shorter deadline for an injured party to file.
+When the claim is not filed on time, the injured party will likely be unable to collect damages.
+Your Napa pedestrian accident attorney will ensure all documents are filed on time.

-The video below provides some basic pedestrian safety tips to help you get to your destination safely.Crosswalk Problems That Affect Pedestrian Safety
+The video below provides some essential pedestrian safety tips to help you safely reach your destination.Crosswalk Problems That Affect Pedestrian Safety

-Pedestrians feel safer when using a crosswalk, and in most instances, that is true.
-However, some crosswalks fail due to an absence of flashing signals and signs warning drivers to slow down and be alert for pedestrians.
+Pedestrians feel safer when using a crosswalk, which is true in most instances.
+However, some crosswalks fail due to an absence of flashing signals and signs warning drivers to slow down and alert pedestrians.
 Since children, older and disabled pedestrians find it hard to navigate the crosswalk quickly, federal standards changed to give them more time.
 Yet, many cities and towns around the state have not made this adjustment.
-In the past, the greatest concern was to move pedestrians through the crosswalk efficiently.
+In the past, the greatest concern was to move pedestrians through the most significant efficiently.
 Now, the emphasis is placed on safety as a primary concern.What a Pedestrian Can Do to Protect Themselves

 There are ways a pedestrian can protect themselves.
 Some of the best are:

-- Become visible to drivers: Wearing bright colored clothes during the day and carrying a flashlight or using reflective clothing at night can make a pedestrian visible to drivers.
+- Become visible to drivers: Wearing bright-colored clothes during the day and carrying a flashlight or using reflective clothing at night can make pedestrians visible to drivers.